For a supplier to be self-aware, it's key to know the mind set of your distributor.

 A Distributor’s Mindset...

 Technically, a distributor is a 100% in the sales business.
-Yes, they are doing it for the love of wine, beer, and spirits - and of course, for the art, but at the end of the day they have to pay their bills, they have to scale, and grow, just like any other business.
+Yes, they are doing it for the love of the alco-bev space - and for the art, but at the end of the day they have to pay their bills.
+Just like any other business, they have to scale, and grow as well.
+So in the end it’s all a cycle of business.

 “Distributors will always have to face one guy, who doesn’t care about the art of the product” explains Sid.

 Another thing to take note of is that distributors want everything to be easy.
-If your case is branded, labelled well, and priced sensibly, then distributors and sales personnel will be able to move it easily.
-It will keep both the distributors and retailers happy.
+If your case is branded, labelled well, and priced sensibly, then distributors and sales personnel will be able to move it easily – and easy moving products is what makes not only the distributors, but even the retailers happy.

-Keep in mind that you don’t want to create any friction.
+Pro Tip: Don’t create any friction, or don’t keep a window open for friction.
 Any unlabelled cases, mismatched prices, hard to recognize boxes is what creates friction - and that is something both distributors and retailers despise.

 What distributors are looking for…

-Next comes the product margin.
-How does your markup rank?
+What they look for next is the product margin.
+How does your mark-up rank?
 And how far is it going to go.

 How to get on a distributor’s list…

 Getting on a distributor’s list isn’t as hard as you might think it is.
-It is the little things that make the distributor pick your product to move.
+It’s the little things that matter.
+Here are a few tips to get on a distributor’s list.

 Create standard pricing